korenskoy/eslint-plugin-react-redux/docs/rules/mapStateToProps-prefer-parameters-names.md

-#  Enforces that all mapStateToProps parameters have specific names. (react-redux/mapStateToProps-prefer-parameters-names)
+#  Enforces that all mapStateToProps parameters have specific names. (teactn/mapStateToProps-prefer-parameters-names)

-[react-redux mapStateToProps](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) function has 2 optional arguments:
+teactn mapStateToProps function has 2 optional arguments:
 * state
 * ownProps